Only 25 Minutes Outside of Florence

 Just a Little Detour on the Way

 Though we wouldn’t consider them an integral part of this itinerary, it would be remiss of us to speed right by two of the more iconic (non-natural) establishments in Mugello.
 First is the Barberino Designer Outlet, located immediately after you pay the toll from the Autostrada with a long list of top name brands and stores: Prada, Dolce & Gabbana, Cavalli, Patrizia Pepe, Michael Kors, Pinko, Furla.
 Next stop, less than 20 km from the exit heading east on the SS 65, would be the thrill of speed featuring races with the Ferrari cars and the Italian motorcycle pilot, Valentino Rossi (also known as 46) at the Mugello Racing Circuit.
+Even if there are no "official" racing dates while you are in the area - but you can always stop by the circuit and maybe catch the "prove libere" - free trails.

 The itinerary ideas below, however, highlight one of the bluer assets of Mugello and you will notice it long before you get to the racing circuit.
 Lake Bilancino is set among a refreshingly green landscape, which is home to a wealth of outdoor opportunities for those passionate about nature.